thoughtworks-jumpstart/jumpstart/devops/deployment/deploy-frontend-and-backend.md

 You need to use libraries like [dotenv](https://www.npmjs.com/package/dotenv) so that you can specify environment-specific variables.

-If you use `create-react-app`, this is already built-in.
+If you build your React application using `create-react-app`, that is already built-in.

 Here is what you need to do: